pedrotorreao/DSA/Big-O/README.md

 > \# of steps: `log(n) = log(11) = ~3`, which matches our example.

 Let's apply this reasonig to a larger dataset.
 Consider now that we want to find a person by searching for his registered unique `ID` in an ordered database containing fifty million registered `ID`s.
-If we decide to use linear search here, in the event that our target `ID` is the last in the database or does not exist, we'd have to look and compare all the fifty million elements in the database elements.
-However, we were to use binary search to find the person, that would take:
+If we decide to use linear search here, in the event that our target `ID` is the last in the dataset or does not exist, we'd have to look and compare all the fifty million elements in the dataset.
+However, if we were to use binary search to find the person, that would take:

 ```
 step 1: 50000000 / 2 = 25000000